 Winter is the season when people in cold regions rely most on home insulation because winter presents the greatest need – both physically and financially.
-The thing is, you have to think correctly about insulation if you want to make wise upgrade decisions.
-Break free of the four most popular insulation myths and you’ll be warmer, wiser and wealthier.
+The thing is, you have to think correctly about insulation in the off-season if you want to make wise upgrade decisions.
+Break free of the four most popular insulation myths and you’ll be warmer, wiser and wealthier by the time cold weather rolls around again.
+Insulation makes homes more comfortable during hot weather, too.

 The purpose of a vapour barrier is to stop warm, moist, indoor air from infiltrating fiber-type insulation during cold weather and condensing.
 Visible moisture or frost on the inside of a vapour barrier is either caused by a leaky vapour barrier or moisture migrating into the wall cavity from the outside.
 Leaky siding can cause this, and it often happens in basements that are apparently leak free.
 Vapour barriers are essential for any kind of insulation that air can pass through.
-Never do the really foolish thing of slashing a vapour barrier that you find has moisture behind it or forgetting to install a vapour barrier in the first place.
+Never do the really foolish thing of slashing a vapour barrier that you find has moisture behind it or neglecting to install a vapour barrier in the first place.
 Today’s best vapour barriers prevent moisture from moving into wall cavities while also letting trapped moisture escape.
+The kind show above is one example of this.
+It’s like having the best of both worlds.

 Back in the 1970s, urea formaldehyde spray foam was used to insulate homes.
 This proved to be a problem because authorities didn’t fully understand the dangers of urea formaldehyde off-gassing at the time.
 Just don’t let yourself think that all spray foam is harmful today.
 That’s too simplistic.
 Despite media reports that conjure fear, properly applied spray foam delivers safe results and outstanding air sealing.
 Nothing else works as well as closed cell spray foam for sealing and insulating.